Configuring "What's Here" Datasets

 # What's Here vs Standard Layers

-What's Here datasets are configured separately from standard layers.
-When working with core datasets such as property, consider configuring both a What's Here and a standard version of the layer in your QGIS project to cover a range of use cases.
+What's Here datasets can be configured separately from standard layers.
+When working with large datasets such as property, consider configuring both a What's Here and a standard version of the layer in your QGIS project to cover a range of use cases.

 In this example, we'll use a property layer as the source for both a What's Here dataset and a standard layer.
 Configure the two layers with different names, following the naming convention suggested below.